 As you are obtaining a mortgage with RBS your lawyer must comply with the formal instructions contained in Part 2 of UK Finance Lenders’ Handbook for RBS.
 The CML Handbook sets out minimum conditions for solar panel roof-space leases, and solicitors are required to report to RBS where a lease fails to comply with these provisions.
 The specifications relate to the installation of panels on properties countrywide and is not limited to Royal Tunbridge Wells.

-Coventry BS have agreed my mortgage in principle, my offer on a apartment in Royal Tunbridge Wells has been agreed to, what are the next steps?
+Nationwide have agreed my home loan in principle, my offer on a apartment in Royal Tunbridge Wells has been agreed to, what are the next steps?

-Your property agent will wish to know who your solicitors are (be sure the conveyancing practitioners are on the lender’s panel).
-Telephone Coventry BS or the financial adviser and complete any outstanding documentation.
-Coventry BS will sellect a valuer who will get in touch with the selling agent or vendor to arrange a time for the valuation to occur.
-Once conducted (assuming no problems) it takes approximately a week for the mortgage offer to be issued.
-Coventry BS will issue the offer to you and your lawyers.
+The estate agent will want to know who your solicitors are (be sure the solicitors are on the bank’s approved list).
+Call up Nationwide or your financial adviser and finish off any outstanding paperwork.
+Nationwide will appoint a valuer who will get in contact with the selling agent or owners to book a time for the valuation to occur.
+Once conducted (assuming no problems) it takes approximately a fortnight to receive the mortgage offer.
+Nationwide will send the offer to you and your solicitors.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Royal Tunbridge Wells.